john-yuan/graphql-toolkit/packages/generate-graphql-client/README.md

 npm i generate-graphql-client --save-dev
 ```

-Generate TypeScript code using GraphQL introspection, either from a local file or a GraphQL endpoint URL.
+Generate TypeScript code using GraphQL introspection (from JSON file or URL).

 This module will do the following things for you: